guysoft/ZynthianOS/README.rst

 #.
 Configure your WiFi by editing ``realtimepi-network.txt`` or ``realtimepi-wpa-supplicant.txt`` on the root of the flashed card when using it like a flash drive
 #.
 Boot the Pi from the SD card
 # TODO: Add here what to do
 #.
-If needed Log into your Pi via SSH (it is located at ``realtimepi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry", change the password using the ``passwd`` command and expand the filesystem of the SD card through the corresponding option when running ``sudo raspi-config``.
+If needed, log into your Pi via SSH (it is located at ``realtimepi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry", change the password using the ``passwd`` command and expand the filesystem of the SD card through the corresponding option when running ``sudo raspi-config``.

 Requirements
 ------------